Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 # 2 Design
 ## 2.1 Overview

-Sysmonitor framework monitors the various so
+Sysmonitor framework monitors the various software and hardware resource in the SONIC system.
+There would be three levels of threshold limit shallIt checks resource usage with predefined thresh

 ![](images/sysmonitor.png)